 Once you’ve decided that a deal is legitimate and you’re ready to pay, you’ll want to get through to the checkout as quickly as possible so as not to miss out.
 You can avoid any delays by registering with retailers you anticipate buying from in advance and setting up a user account - including card details and your billing and delivery addresses - as this will help guarantee a speedy checkout.

-Black Friday shopping: cashback and vouchers
+Black Friday Australia 2021: cashback and vouchers

 It is worth remembering on Black Friday that cashback on purchases are sometimes possible.
 There are plenty of voucher deal sites as well that can offer some really nice discount codes, too - although be aware that these often don't stack on top of other deals.
 However, if you plan on doing your Black Friday shopping online then these can be valuable tools to keep in your deal-hunting tool belt.